How Much Should I Pay for Roof Remodeling?

-As with any kind of home improvement project, damage isn’t always obvious until you start peeling away the layers.
+As with any kind of home improvement project, the damage isn’t always obvious until you start peeling away the layers.
 To ensure your roof stays beautiful and durable for decades to come, it’s important to repair any underlying structural defects or damage.

-This is also why it’s critical to address leaks, moisture and rot sooner rather than later.
+This is also why it’s critical to address leaks, moisture, and rot sooner rather than later.
 If you’re on the fence about replacing your roof, time is not on your side.
 A damaged or deteriorating roof will only get worse — not better, and not status quo.
-You can save yourself a lot of time, frustration and money by replacing your roof before the real trouble starts.
+You can save yourself a lot of time, frustration, and money by replacing your roof before the real trouble starts.

 Local building codes.
 Before work begins, your installer should pull permits as necessary.
 Every locality has its own rules and procedures for issuing permits, and most cities and municipal bodies charge a fee.